danbikle/tkrapi20/README.md

 # README.md

-This repo should drive an API service.
+This repo, tkrapi20, should drive an API service.

 The code in this repo should be presented to a Meetup: